Gooey Cheesecake Cookie Cups

 This post contains affiliate links.

 I bought a Wilton Cupcake Decorating Kit with disposable bags and decorating tips.
 It’s easy to pipe in the filling and make it look pretty.
 If you don’t have a decorating tip or pouch, you can spoon it in the cookie cup.
+It is totally up to you on how you decide you want to decorate.

 To finish it off, I drizzled caramel and chocolate sauce all over the place.
 They are bite-sized, but pack a sweet punch!
-Make sure you refrigerate any leftovers so the filling won’t melt!
-On a hot summer day like we’ve been having lately, these little guys don’t last too long in the sun.

 Have you ever made a cookie cup?